Seeyn/DebiasFR/README.md

 - Datasets

 ## Acknowledgments
-We borrow some code from [GFPGAN](https://github.com/TencentARC/GFPGAN).
+We borrow some code from the open-source project: [GFPGAN](https://github.com/TencentARC/GFPGAN).